Midwife Led Units

 - You can adjust the lighting to suit you and use music to aid relaxation

 - If you are using hypnobirthing techniques we can support you with these

 - You can use a birthing pool

-- You can access Entonox (gas and air) and Pethidine (pain killing injection)
+- You can access Entonox (gas and air) and injections to help you manage your pain

 A midwife will give you one-to-one care in labour.
 We will support you to be active in labour because moving around often helps the baby to get into a good position and is more comfortable for you.